Ministers trying to secure release of more Britons as two aid workers flee Gaza

 There are hopes more UK nationals could make it out and into Egypt on Thursday, the PA news agency understands, after around 200 registered in Gaza with the Foreign Office.

+Labour frontbencher Jess Phillips warned that Britons were not getting out quickly enough, arguing that the Government’s diplomatic efforts did not appear to be having “much sway”.

+She also suggested that the Israeli’s military action against Hamas would only end in “death and destruction” as she called for “peaceful political solutions” to be negotiated.

-The department provided the Israeli and Egyptian authorities with a list of British nationals and their dependents, prioritising by medical vulnerability.
+The Foreign Office provided the Israeli and Egyptian authorities with a list of British nationals and their dependents, prioritising by medical vulnerability.
 The total is thought to be in the low hundreds.

 Border Force officials deployed in Egypt to help UK nationals have been bolstered by the arrival of a rapid deployment team from the Foreign Office and psychosocial support experts from the British Red Cross.